How to keep your cool and stay safe this summer

 Most importantly, if you see anything unusual, book an appointment with your GP.

-Just as we know Australian summers can be long and hot, so too do we know that working during this time of year can be exhausting.
+Just as we know Australian summers can be long and hot, so too do we know that working during this time of year can be exhausting, especially outdoors.
 However, heat stress is a serious health issue which is more than just feeling hot and uncomfortable while working.

 When your body can't cool itself, you absorb more heat from your environment than you can get rid of through sweating or other cooling mechanisms.
 Factors that contribute to this include the amount of air movement, clothing, humidity, physical activity, radiant temperature of surroundings and general temperature.

 Symptoms of heat illness include headache, nausea, dizziness, weakness, irritability, thirst, cramps, heavy sweating, impaired judgement, loss of concentration, clumsiness, collapse, cold and clammy skin.

 It is important you don't ignore these signs and if you notice them in your workers, seek immediate medical attention.
 Young workers are particularly at risk, possibly because of the physically strenuous work they undertake, or from not being accustomed to the conditions.